fiksn/lnrpc-py/README.md

 # lnrpc-py
 LND RPC Python bindings

-It will build the stuff as described in [LND RPC Python](https://github.com/lightningnetwork/lnd/blob/master/docs/grpc/python.md)
+It will build the stuff as described in [LND RPC Python](https://github.com/lightningnetwork/lnd/blob/master/docs/grpc/python.md).
 It uses flakes to cache all git repos.

+You can obtain the built image from [fiksn/lnrpc-py](https://hub.docker.com/r/fiksn/lnrpc-py).

 Examples: